R12A7S6/PCShowRoom/BonusBuild.md

 - end processes with Task Manager to free up RAM without crashing Windows XP
 - open the side panel of a desktop PC

 As mentioned, this one was built by my father.
-This is the second PC that I can call mine.
-"My" first PC now exists only in fading memories, it had a horizontal PC case instead of an upright one such as this.
+This is the second PC that I can call mine. ("My first" PC now exists only in my fading memories.)
 You might wonder why this PC has 2 CD/DVD Drive.
-Fragments of my memory indicate a salvage outcome from possibly that first PC or another PC from the same period.
-Anyway, the following is a side shot with the panel removed.
+Fragments of my memory indicate a possible salvage outcome from either my first PC or another PC.
+Anyway, the following is a side shot of my second PC with the panel removed.
 <img src="assets/Build%200%20-%20Side%201.png" width="800"/>

 My contribution to this build was the build up of dust, wear, and the half-removed sticker on the CPU fan.
-Regarding the sticker, I remember that it was an attempt to lubricate the fan.
-I also tried to power up this build on 16/11/2023 for the first time in many years.
-The goal was to use its IDE interface to securely wipe an IDE HDD that belonged to my boss at Kellyville Chemist, with his permission.
+About that sticker, I remember it as an attempt to lubricate the fan.
+I also tried to turn on this PC on 16/11/2023 for the first time in at least a decade.
+The goal was to use its IDE interface to help wipe an old IDE HDD that belonged to my boss at Kellyville Chemist, with his permission.
 Regardless, powering up failed.
-The cause was either two broken power supplies, a failed power button, a failed motherboard, or any combination of the four.
+The cause was either the lack of a functional power supply, a failed power button, a failed motherboard, or any combination of the four.
 Fun fact, the motherboard's power connector is NOT on the right side next to the RAM, but below the bottom left corner of the CPU fan.
 I am speaking from first-hand experience...
 <img src="assets/Build%200%20-%20Side%202.jpg" width="800"/>